nkowaokwu/igbo-api-admin/README.md

 ### Step 7: (Optional) Seeding the Database

-You will need local word suggestion and example suggestion data to see how the Igbo API Editor Platform works.
+You will need local word suggestion and example suggestion data to see how the Nkọwa okwu Data Platform works.

 Setup a local working version of the [Igbo API](https://github.com/nkowaokwu/igbo_api#seeding-) and follow the `Seeding 🌱` step.